 1. CREATE A CALENDAR ▢

 Develop a day-by-day spreadsheet filled with social media content, specials, goals, and any other critical marketing info.
-Planning your weeks in advance will help maximize your outreach and efficiency.
+Highlight key shopping days like Black Friday, Small Business Saturday, Cyber Monday, and Free Shipping Day in your calendar for tailored promotions.
+Planning your weeks will help maximize your outreach and efficiency.

 2. SEND CARDS ▢

 Send thank you notes that express sincere appreciation for your customers and also help keep your business top-of-mind.
+Consider eco-friendly e-cards to align with sustainability trends, which could resonate with your audience and save costs.
 At the very least, send emails, perhaps with a discount code or a truly special offer.
 Also, remember those who have helped your business by treating them to a small gift.

 3. TARGET SPECIFIC AUDIENCES ▢